-- Employees working within a 6-foot distance should utilize an appropriate mask (ASTM level 2-3 surgical mask) and possibly gloves depending on the work content. - Employees performing screening should utilize appropriate PPE in alignment with the screening protocol. - Employees exhibiting symptoms of any transmissible illness at work should immediately wear a mask in alignment with the employee illness protocol until they are able to safely leave the workplace. - Masks should be used for the appropriate time frame and discarded safely.
+- Employees working within a 6-foot distance should utilize an appropriate mask (ASTM level 2-3 surgical mask) and possibly gloves depending on the work content. - Employees performing screening should utilize appropriate PPE in alignment with the screening protocol.

+- Employees exhibiting symptoms of any transmissible illness at work should immediately wear a mask in alignment with the employee illness protocol until they are able to safely leave the workplace until they are able to safely leave the workplace. - If symptoms are consistent with Covid-19 then the employee illness protocol should be deployed. - Masks should be used for the appropriate time frame and discarded safely.
 Example: Surgical masks can typically be utilized for 4 hours or until wet.